vitreo12/AlgaLib/README.md

-AlgaLib
+AlgaSC
 ======

-SuperCollider code for Alga.
+SuperCollider implementation of Alga.